legalize-dev/legalize-nl/nl/BWBR0025316.md

 **A 5073**

-**Lithiumhoudende accu voor elektrische auto’s en mobiele werktuigen**
+**Lithiumhoudende accu voor elektrische vervoermiddelen of mobiele werktuigen**

 **B 5075**